sammy355/samar.github.io/_posts/2026-02-16-Off_Policy_RL.md

 p(x;\theta) \propto R(x;\phi) = F(x;\phi)
 $$

-A major challenge in policy training is that proxy models can be highly unreliable for out-of-distribution (OOD) sequences, which can destabilize learning.
+GFlowNets are generative models that learn a probability distribution over solutions rather than optimizing for a single best sequence.
+Each partial sequence is treated as a state, and actions correspond to adding tokens.
+Once a complete sequence is formed, it receives a reward.
+But, a major challenge in policy training is that proxy models can be highly unreliable for out-of-distribution (OOD) sequences, which can destabilize learning.
 To solve this problem, δ-Conservative Search (δ-CS) is integrated directly into policy training.
 Instead of training only on fully generated sequences, the policy is trained on trajectories obtained by first disturbing high-scoring offline sequences and then reconstructing them.

+#### 4.1 Policy

+The policy consists of two components, a forward policy (P<sub>F</sub>) and a backward policy (P<sub>B</sub>).
+The forward Policy generates sequences token by token.
+It starts with an empty sequence (s<sub>0</sub>).
+After L steps we get the full sequence ((s<sub>L</sub>) = x), where L is the sequence length.

+$$
+P_F(\tau; \theta) = \prod_{i=1}^{L} P_F(s_i \mid s_{i-1}; \theta)
+$$

 ## Adaptive Conservativeness Using Uncertainty